kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

    EOF
    ```

+   > **NOTE:** The Certificte CR and the Secret with the TLS certificate are created in the same Namespace.
+Additionally, Istio requires the Secret to be stored in the `istio-system` Namespace so that the Secret could be used for HTTPS traffic.
+As a result the Certificate must be also created in the `istio-system` Namespace.

 7. Create a Gateway CR.
 Export values of the **spec.servers.tls.credentialName** and **spec.servers.hosts** parameters as anvironment variables.
 For the **spec.servers.tls.credentialName** parameter, use the **spec.secretName** value of the Certificate CR.
 As the value of **spec.servers.hosts**, use the wildcard DNS record.
 Run:

    ```bash